-Routes and strolls through Mallorca
+Routes and strolls through Majorca

 The Cabrera archipelago, only 11 nautical miles from Majorca, is a protected area with a natural terrestrial and, above all, an overwhelming sea wealth.